Research Triangle High School: Academics

 Research Triangle High School uses a personalized learning method.
 Students follow a mastery model for content learning and spend much of their time applying this knowledge in projects.
 This model is designed to develop the cognitive skills necessary to develop students into strong, self-directed learners who can not only get into college, but succeed in them as well.

 The curriculum is aligned with the Common Core State Standards Initiative and the North Carolina Essential Standards.
 All teachers at the school implement the Flipped Classroom method of recording lectures to be viewed by students outside of class, allowing for more hands-on instruction during class time.
 Students at RTHS learn to critically analyze sources and also share their research with others.

 RTHS offers Advanced Placement courses in Biology, Calculus, Chemistry, Computer Science, Environmental Science, European History, English Language and Composition, English Literature and Composition, Spanish, Statistics, United States History, World History, and Psychology, as well as a college-level U.S. Government and Politics course.

 Athletics

-RTHS' athletics programs are known as the Raptors, and they compete in the 2A classification of the North Carolina High School Athletic Association.
-RTHS entered the NCHSAA as a 1A member in 2014, and moved up to the 2A classification in 2021.
+Research Triangle High School is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 2A school.
+The school is a part of the Diamond Nine 1A/2A/3A Conference.
+Research Triangle athletics programs are known as the Raptors.

 RTHS fields teams in boys' and girls' cross country, boys' and girls' soccer, boys' and girls' basketball, boys' and girls' track and field, boys' and girls' tennis, boys' and girls' swimming, boys' and girls' golf, and girls' volleyball.
 With no athletic facilities on campus, RTHS partners with local organizations for practice and event space.

-As of 2022, RTHS's athletic programs have captured 24 conference championships and two team state championships, boys' tennis (2019) and girls' cross country (2019), to go along with numerous individual state championships in tennis and track and field.
+As of 2022, RTHS's athletic programs have captured 24 conference championships and three team state championships: boys' tennis (2019), girls' cross country (2019), and girls' tennis (2025), to go along with numerous individual state championships in tennis, swimming, and track and field.